 Friends of Orinda Creeks

 CLICK HERE TO JOIN/DONATE

-• Creek Cleanups: For over 50 years FOC has been leading the charge to cleanup our creeks.
-We organize two cleanup events a year - one in the Spring (Earth Day) and one in the Fall (Coastal Cleanup Day).
+• Creek Cleanups: Creeks need love!
+For over 25 years FOC has been leading the charge to clean up our creeks.
+We organize two main cleanup events a year - one in the Spring (Earth Day) and one in the Fall (Coastal Cleanup Day), in addition to weekly cleanups throughout the year.
 Literally tons of litter and debris have been picked up by various group, student, and individual volunteers.
 This year was no different.
-Please refer to "Events" on the website's dropdown tab orindacreeks.org/events to read more about 2022 cleanup days and upcoming 2023 cleanup days.
+Please refer to "Events" in this website's menu to read more about past and future clean ups.
+And big thanks to the many volunteers who join us each year for this important job!

-• Keeping SP Dam 201 free flowing: Once again, we worked closely with EBMUD on clearing debris blocking the dam located just upstream from the Bear Creek Road bridge over San Pablo Creek (near the Wagner Ranch Nature Area).
+• Fish Passage Improvement: Fish and streams both need room to move, and providing unimpaired access up and downstream is essential to their health.
+Friends of Orinda Creeks continues to work closely with EBMUD on clearing debris blocking the SP-201 dam located just upstream from the Bear Creek Road bridge over San Pablo Creek (near the Wagner Ranch Nature Area).
 A clear passageway at the base of the dam allows fish and other aquatic life easy upstream/downstream passage.
-Just this month a family of river otters was spotted cavorting in the creek just below the dam.
+A family of river otters lives in the creek just below the dam.
+We appreciate EBMUD's efforts to maintain this outdated structure until we can arrive at an agreed upon modification that provides adequate fish passage.

-• Fourth of July Parade: FOC was again proud to participate in Orinda's famous Fourth of July parade, helping to bring awareness of our watershed creeks and the importance of keeping them healthy and clean.
+• Fourth of July Parade: FOC was again proud to participate in Orinda's famous Fourth of July parade in 2025, marching with our mascot The Frog, and helping to bring awareness of our watershed creeks and the importance of keeping them healthy and clean.

-Your tax deductible donations are essential to helping us further these projects as well as continue our community outreach and education.
-Members are invited to our semi-annual creek clean-up days and kept informed of our progress in the community.
+Your tax-deductible donations are essential to helping us further these projects and continue our community outreach and education.
+Members are invited to our semi-annual creek cleanup days and are encouraged to regularly visit this website to keep informed about our activities and projects, and provide comments and suggestions.

+Friends of Orinda Creeks